yh15kla9/github-lesser-known-programming-languages/README.md

 - [Roc](https://github.com/roc-lang/roc) - Roc is a language for making delightful software.
 - [Rune](https://github.com/rune-rs/rune) - The Rune Language, an embeddable dynamic programming language for Rust.
 # S:
-- [Self](https://selflanguage.org/) - Self is a prototype-based dynamic object-oriented programming language, environment, and virtual machine centered around the principles of simplicity, uniformity, concreteness, and liveness.
 - [Slang](https://github.com/slang-lang/slang) - Statically typed scripting language... syntax errors should be catched at design time!
 # T:
 - [Tamgu(탐구)](https://github.com/naver/tamgu) - A FIL Language that combines in one language an imperative paradigm, a functional paradigm and a logical paradigm.
 Mixes in one code _A Python-like formalism, a Haskell-like formalism and a Prolog-like formalism_.